 There is a fear that people might label you as a “crackpot” at some point…

-All you have to do is to create an environment where you can talk to yourself so that people will not suspect that you are a mad person.
+So, all you have to do is to create an environment where you can talk to yourself with nobody around you to suspect that you are a mad person.

-Regarding the matter of creating an environment for yourself, I have to say that you already have a great advantage if you are single and live alone.
+Regarding the matter of creating an environment for yourself, if you are single and live alone, I have to say that you already have a great advantage.

-we better regard ourselves as “earth-men/women” before regarding as “Japanese”, and spend some proportion of time a day for speaking English as “earth language”to develop our communication skill, because it will be crucially important in the very near future.
+Taking the fact of the “arrival of individual’s age” and the “current position of Japan as a country in the world” into account, we better regard ourselves as “earth-men/women” before regarding only as “Japanese”, and spend some proportion of time a day for speaking English as “earth language”to develop our communication skill, because it will be crucially important in the very near future.

 Let us have a sense of…

 in ourselves, and adapt the “custom of self-talk” to blend in our everyday life, so that speaking in English will become just a normal thing for us.